sqlc-dev/sqlc/docs/reference/config.md

   - Customize the name of the copyfrom file.
 Defaults to `copyfrom.go`.
 - `output_files_suffix`:
   - If specified the suffix will be added to the name of the generated files.
+- `output_trim_extension`:
+  - If true, remove the source file extension from generated file names.
+Defaults to `false`.
 - `query_parameter_limit`:
   - The number of positional arguments that will be generated for Go functions.
 To always emit a parameter struct, set this to `0`.
 Defaults to `1`.
 - `rename`: